Kolaposki/Kolaposki/README.md

 - 🔭 I’m currently working on [Shopriqa](https://shopriqa.com), [Onebooky](https://onebooky.co) and [Woocontacts](https://woocontacts.co)
-- 🌱 I’m currently learning Web3 technologies
+- 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on any Open-Source Project mostly on Python/Django or Javascript/Vue
 - 😄 Pronouns: He/Him
 - Ask me about anything, I am happy to help 💬, only if the ball is in my court!😉